+3.0 Feasability Assessment

 PhotoMap Feasibility Analysis Executive Summary

-Introduction
+3.1 Introduction

 Paulson Kimani created the following feasibility analysis for the PhotoMap application.
 The System Proposal is attached, along with the detailed feasibility study.
 There is a scale of low, medium, and high risk.
 The highlights of the feasibility analysis are as follows: